 You'll experience all the city's biggest everyman food hits, many of which have roots in the Italian immigrant experience.
 This moving feast incorporates a walk through some of the city's world-renowned architecture and public art in the famed "Chicago Loop".

 On our Chicago Food Tour , you'll get a taste for just how influential the immigrants that built this city have been on the food scene.
-When you book Food Tour Chicago you will receive bonus a free admission to the Art Institute immediately after our tour (which normally costs $25)

 - We begin with one of Chicago's most iconic foods and one that sets us apart from New York: deep dish pizza, a marvel of both flavor and engineering built "upside down" for the 45 minutes it takes to bake.